FortyIX/CLIG/README.md

 -g: show the grades of the user, grade is hidden by default
 -s: Safe mode, you password will not be shown while you type them on the termial

-No Argument: grade will not be shown and safe mode will be off
+No Argument: grade will not be shown and Safe mode will be off

 ```
 </br>